 Our Master Classes make great books and writing relevant and fun for teens!
 As they’re led through rich discussions and writing practice, our sensory connections to stories and artistic explorations of theme help lessons “stick.”

-Writing instruction emphasizes literary analysis and critical writing skills, addressing California standards for English while practicing the writing process: brainstorming, rough drafting, revising, proofreading, and critiquing.
+In spring, writing instruction emphasizes literary analysis and critical writing skills, addressing California standards for English while practicing the writing process: brainstorming, rough drafting, revising, proofreading, and critiquing.

 Art projects reflect the literary work’s theme and/or content, with the goal of deepening students’ understanding of story, character and context.